btihen/btihen/content/home/post_javascript.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true   # This file represents a page section. active = true     # Activate this widget? true/false weight = 28      # Order that this section will appear.
+headless = true   # This file represents a page section. active = true    # Activate this widget? true/false weight = 26       # Order that this section will appear.

-title = "Exploring Tech"
+title = "Javascript"
 subtitle = "Recent"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post_tech_notes"
+  page_type = "post_javascript"

   # Choose how much pages you would like to display (0 = all pages)
   count = 3